"A" "B" "C", "D", "E", "F", "G", "H", "I", "J", "K", "L", "M",

 "N", "O", "P", "Q", "R", "S", "T", "U", "V", "W", "X", "Y", "Z"

-NYQUIST.
+Nyquist.
 A theorem that determines the minimum sampling rate of a signal so that the original frequency is preserved.
 A Sampling theorem.

-original signal and under-sampled signal
+original signal and under-sampled signal aliased signal

 Aliasing, Under-Sampling